Fast Agent-Based Simulation Framework with Applications to Reinforcement Learning and the Study of Trading Latency Effects: Motivation

-To address the need for such a toolbox, we introduce a Multi-Agent eXchange Environment (MAXE), a general code environment for the simulation of agent-based models of electronic exchanges and other financial markets.
-For the sake of generality, its architecture is based around a generic messaging interface that can be instantiated to reflect the rules and protocols of a wide range of existing exchanges.
+To address the need for such a toolbox, we introduce the Multi-Agent eXchange Environment (MAXE), a general code environment for the simulation of agent-based models, with a database ready-to-use agents for simulation of electronic exchanges and other financial markets.
 For convenience, MAXE also provides a Python API to facilitate rapid prototyping of artificial agents.
-However, since the meaningfulness of ABMs often rests on the capability to simulate large multi-agent populations of market participants, the core of the implementation was written in C++, with an eye for computational and memory efficiency, as well as for support of native multi-threading.
-To support model calibration as well as studies of agent behavior on historical market data, our toolbox also integrates market replay capabilities, in addition to support of pure ABM systems.
+However, since the meaningfulness of ABMs often rests on the capability to simulate large agent populations, the core of the implementation was written in C++, with an eye for computational and memory efficiency, as well as for support for native multi-threading for execution of separate simulation instances (with possibly varying parameters) in parallel.

 The remainder of this paper is structured as follows: After placing our toolbox into the context of previous, related simulator packages in Sec. \ref {sec:related_work}, Sec. \ref {sec:architecture} proceeds with introducing the architecture of MAXE.
 We present different use cases of our framework.
-Sec. \ref{sec:prorata} illustrates an application of our simulation toolbox to agent-based modelling of pro-rata markets.
 Sec. \ref{sec:delay} contains an illustration of a simple study of the effects of communication delays.
+Sec. \ref{sec:example_use} shows how MAXE can be utilised in the general context of agent-based modelling, and Sec. \ref{sec:performance_comparison} compares MAXE's performance in a simple simulation scenario to that of a contender.
 Concluding remarks can be found in Sec. \ref {sec:conclusions}.